ZhouYimao/CyberOS__/API.md

             "index": 0,
             "message": {
                 "role": "assistant",
-                "content": "\n\nHello there, how may I assist you today?",
+                "content": "\n\nHello there, how may I assist you today?"
             },
             "logprobs": null,
             "finish_reason": "stop"